tapis-project/uh-hpc-in-the-cloud/block4/jobs.md

 ```
 jobs-submit -F job.json
 ```
-You should see a message "Successfully submitted job <jobID>.
-This is the job uuid, which is unique, everytime you submit a job.
-You will use this uuid to get the Job Status, output listing and much more.

 Alternately, to get a detialed job response run with a -V option
 ```
 jobs-submit -F job.json -V

 ```
+You should see a message "Successfully submitted job <jobID>.
+This is the job uuid is unique, everytime you submit a job.
+You will use this uuid to get the Job Status, output listing and much more.

 ### Jobs List
 Now, when you do a jobs-list you can see your job